DaWe35/SkyLive/README.md

 # Skylive

 Live HLS video streams hosted on Skynet.
-SkylLive is under heavy development, streaming will be much more easyer in some weeks for non-tech users.
+SkyLive is under heavy development, streaming will be much more easyer in some weeks for non-tech users.

 ![How SkyLive works](https://raw.githubusercontent.com/DaWe35/Skylive/master/docs/how%20it%20works.jpg)